fgl27/smarttv-twitch/README.md

 I initially fork this from https://github.com/CazuzaCzz/SmartTwitchTV/commits/tizen The original fork is https://github.com/nikitakatchik/SmartTwitchTV

-I have started this project because the above Repos of the app did not fully support my TV model and don't have all possible Twitch featuring.
+I have started this project because the above repo's of the app did not fully support my TV model (at the time this was a Samsung Tizen OS only project) and didn't had all possible Twitch featuring.

-I start this new repo keep the original name and commit history, work a long time writing this a new application basically from scratch focusing on performance and all available Twitch featuring, with the help of some users reporting bugs and features request, I add many features and work to resolve all the bugs, today the application is very complete, can be easily used to watch all available Twitch content and give the user a lot of extra options, but is know that the application can be always improved, new featuring and improves are always in the works, mostly to give a better experience and more options to the user, but that process is slow.
+I keep the original name and commit history but not as a fork simply because I made so may changes that makes no sense to call this a fork, I made new application from scratch focusing on performance and all available Twitch featuring, with the help of users and contributors reporting bugs and asking for features the app became what is today, a app that can be easily used to watch all available Twitch content and give the user a lot of extra options, but is know that the application can be improved new featuring and improves are always in the works, mostly to give a better experience and more options to the user, but that process is slow mostly because there is only one person working on the project and that work is done for free on spare time.

 Project Web Dependencies
 ==============